masoudltf/tosan-widget-guide/README.md

    1-1.
 When you choose Full type, Netway will display your widget in a seperate page

    2-2.
 The security of the widgets is the responsibility of the bank and need to be checked by the bank.

+2. To register a widget in the Widget Store, first create an account in the Wiget Store.